RichinsDonnell/Sky/README.md

 # Sky
-Allows the user to utilize a variety of filters/factors to help them coose the best skybox company in Trinidad and Tobago.
+Allows the user to utilize a variety of filters/factors to help them coose the best skybox company for their needs.